rpmuller/ePubs/WesternPhilosophy.md

 time of Innocent's accession.
 The kingdom was turbulent, and Constance needed the Pope's help.
 She made him guardian of the infant Frederick, and secured his recognition of her son's rights in Sicily by acknowledging papal superiority.
-Portugal and Aragoo

-463

-WESTERN PHILOSOPHICAL THOUGHT

-made similar acknowledgments.
+Portugal and Aragon made similar acknowledgments.
 In England, King John, after vehement resistance, was compelled to yield his kingdom to Innocent and receive it back as a papal fief.